How was the FORM-A-FUNNEL® invented?

 THERE MUST BE A BETTER WAY

-Kevin started to imagine using a thin sheet of metal that could conform to any tight space perfectly and retain its shape with little spring back.
-He ordered a sheet of metal and tried it out.
-It worked great, but he couldn’t possibly use a sheet of metal and risk cutting any electric wiring.
-So, he ordered some nitrile rubber to create a sandwich around the metal and made sure it had a rubber lip so it wouldn’t scratch or cut anything and yet still maintain its strength.
+Kevin knew “there must be a better way”, so he started to think of different ways he could change oil without creating such a huge mess.
+He ordered a sheet of metal and conformed it to a tight space perfectly and discovered it retained its shape after use.
+The metal worked great, but he couldn’t possibly use a sheet of metal and risk cutting any electric wiring.
+So, he tried out nitrile rubber to create a sandwich around the metal.
+He created a rubber lip so it wouldn’t scratch or cut anything and yet still maintain its strength.
+That worked!

 FORM-A-FUNNEL IS BORN

-Kevin started showing his prototype around and asked friends, auto mechanics and even professional airline pilots to look at the product in action.
-Everyone was excited by the product’s simplicity and usefulness and several people said, “Why didn’t I think of that?”
+Kevin started showing his prototype around and asked friends, auto mechanics and even professional airline pilots to test his product in action.